 Puppies shouldn’t be fed cows milk as a replacement if they aren’t receiving enough from their mum.
 If you’re concerned your puppy isn’t feeding well, speak to your vet about safe milk replacement powders.

 Why is cow’s milk bad for dogs?

 Cow’s milk isn’t toxic for a dog but for dogs that are lactose intolerant, dairy products present a real problem.
-What's more, a regular diet that includes milk causes your dog to gain pounds and to suffer with the ailments that are associated with being overweight.
+A diet regularly supplemented with extra calories from dairy products may cause long term health problems associated with being overweight.